udayaKherath/House-Price-Prediction/README.md

 - Root Mean Squared Error (RMSE)
 - R-squared (R2)

 After thorough experimentation and evaluation, we found that the Linear regression model consistently outperformed other models in terms of predictive accuracy.
-The neural network demonstrated superior performance in capturing complex patterns within the dataset, making it the most suitable choice for our house price prediction task.
+The regression model demonstrated superior performance in capturing complex patterns within the dataset, making it the most suitable choice for our house price prediction task.

 ![Figure 1](https://raw.githubusercontent.com/udayaKherath/House-Price-Prediction/master/img1.png)